Your devices and Your drivers WANT inBranch Devices

 The hardware providers you choose will supply device drivers which will provide an interface for applications to connect to.
 Typically, device driver interfaces are a mixture of JPOS, COM, XFS.

 inBranch Devices provides a single point of integration from a browser application to all of the devices connected to the machine.
-It exposes a single interface as JPOS APIs and communicates using the Stomp protocol (websocket with a fallback to long polling) from the browser.
+It exposes a JPOS API for all devices and communicates using the Stomp protocol (websocket with a fallback to long polling) from the browser.

 InBranch Devices Technology in your PC

 inBranch Devices is a stateless application, the devices themselves will have their own state, however.